Graizelle/automatic1111-colab/README.md

-## Colab notebook for running Stable-Diffusion-webui.
+## Colab notebook for running Automatic1111 Stable-Diffusion-webui

 Notebook is defaulted for running from gdrive. command args set --enable-insecure-extension-access to allow easier extension setup and persistance.